 The changing basis of the village economy affects gender relations in the society.
-To

-For married couples residing in the village, women's power in relation to their husband, has in the majority of cases been eroded.
-Ownership of customary land, in many cases, is no longer functional to women's position; the land is now of little economic value.
+Although women are still owners of ancestral land, this land is now of little economic value.
 Ancestral land which is now kept mainly for symbolic reasons and as a form of security, is largely utilised for housing.
 However, the size of individual share of ancestral land is negligible, in the majority of cases between a quarter and one acre.
-Most of the holdings are jointly owned, thus making its development and maintenance problematical (see Azizah Kassim 1989: 317-338).
+Most of the holdings are jointly owned, thus making its development problematical (see Azizah Kassim 1989: 317-338).

 As mentioned earlier, in most households now the main sources of cash income are the husband's pension or income from paid employment, or remittances from children which are often channelled through the father.
 Few women are actively involved in economic activities.
 Less than ten percent of the women interviewed in the survey said they work (kerja) and of those who do many are working in supplementary capacity to their husband.
 They help in the retail store run by the husband, assist him to tap rubber or make sugar from the sap of the palm trees, etc. In such jobs they have no access to income of their own.
 A very small number are in paid employment, working mainly in the public sector as teachers or clerks.
-The majority of women describe themselves as housewives (suri-rumah) whose main occupation revolves around household maintenance - cooking, cleaning the house and the compound, doing the laundry, taking care of the children or grandchildren, etc.
+The majority of women describe themselves as housewives (suri-rumah) whose main occupation revolved around household maintenance - cooking, cleaning the house and compound, doing the laundry, taking care of the children or grandchildren.

-Compared to the women in my earlier survey in the sixties, few women are engaged in agricultural activities except for small scale vegetable farming for subsistence, which is often taken on like a hobby.
+Compared to the women in my earlier survey in the sixties, few women are engaged in agricultural activities except for small scale vegetable farming for subsistence, which are often taken on like a hobby.
 They no longer plant or process rice; go fishing in the river; forage for vegetables, fungus or other edibles in the forest as women used to do two or three decades ago.
 Most of the daily necessities are now bought.
-Few women need to collect firewood as many are now using alternative sources such as kerosene, gas or electricity.
+Few women need to collect firewood as many are now using alternative power such as kerosene, gas or electricity.
 Similarly, few now need to sew clothes for the family or weave mengkuang for mats.
-And in discharging their daily chores in the kitchen, many women have electrical gadgets such as the blender, mixer and coconut scraper which make their work much simpler.
-Indeed, as women today admit, their life is now more comfortable and this new-found ease is made possible by men's (in most cases the husband's) earning from sources outside the Adat territory.
+And in discharging their daily chores in the kitchen, many women have electric gadgets such as the blender, mixer and coconut scrapper which make their job much simpler.
+Indeed, as women today admit, their life is now more comfortable and this new found ease is made possible by men's (in most cases the husband's) earning from sources outside the Adat territory.

-As men increase their economic standing and become the main breadwinner in the family, women find their's declining.
+As men increased their economic standing and become the main breadwinner in the family, women find their's declining.
 Most women are now dependents of their husband and they make minimal contribution to household income.
 The house a family lives in may be built on land belonging to the wife, but very frequently the house was constructed, repaired or rebuilt with income of the husband.
 Without the husband many women may find themselves in financial difficulty.
-This dependency seems to erode the power women in the peasant economy used to have.
+This dependency seems to erode the power women used to have in the peasant economy.